Brighton Marathon: History

 Similarly, the 2021 edition of the race, originally scheduled for April, was postponed to due to the pandemic, with many registrants given the option of transferring their entry to 2022 or obtaining a full refund.
-An error in setup led to the 2021 course being 568m too long, which affected the final result of the men's race when winner Neil McClements overtook Ollie Garrod, who had led the whole way, in the last 100m of the course.

-In September 2022, event organisers Grounded Events Company Limited (Grounded Events) were critisied by a number recent winners of the marathon over not being paid their prize money.
+In September 2022, event organisers Grounded Events Company Limited was criticised by a number of podium finishers of the marathon over not being paid their prize money.

 In November 2022, Grounded Events filed for administration, with the company being about £1.2million in debt.
-FRP were appointed as administrators.
+FRP was appointed as administrator.
 The company was bought by London Marathon Events (LME) the next month, with Brighton & Hove City Council granting a five year licence to operate the event until at least 2027.
-The 2023 edition of the race went ahead as planned, with the event being added to LME's portfolio of events, that also includes the London Marathon, Ride London and Swim Serpentine.
+The 2023 edition of the race went ahead as planned, with the event being added to LME's portfolio of events which also includes the London Marathon, Ride London and Swim Serpentine.

 Results

-The first Men's Elite Race in 2010 was won by Mongolian runner Bat-Ochiryn Ser-Od with a time of 2:19:05.
-Between 2011 and 2014, the Men's Elite Race course record was broken consecutively by Kenyans Philemon Boit, Peter Kimeli Some, Dominic Kangor and William Chebor.
+The first men's elite race in 2010 was won by Mongolian runner Bat-Ochiryn Ser-Od with a time of 2:19:05.
+Between 2011 and 2014, the men's elite race course record was broken consecutively by Kenyans Philemon Boit, Peter Kimeli Some, Dominic Kangor and William Chebor.
 In 2014, Chebor set the current record with a time of 2:09:25.
 Kenyan Duncan Maiyo is the most successful athlete with back-to-back wins in 2015 and 2016.
 In both races, he was less than a minute over the course record.
-In 2017, Stuart Hawkes became the first English winner and first European winner in the Men's Elite Race with a time of 2:27:36.
+In 2017, Stuart Hawkes became the first English winner and first European winner in the men's elite race with a time of 2:27:36.

-The first Women's Elite Race, also in 2010, was won by Briton Joanna Bryce in 3:05:20.
+The first women's elite race, also in 2010, was won by Briton Joanna Bryce in 3:05:20.
 The course record was broken for three consecutive years by Alyson Dixon, Sviatlana Kouhan and Eunice Kales.
 Kouhan became the first non-British winner with a time of 2:41:22 in 2012, and Kales became the first non-European winner in 2013 with a time of 2:28:50 – the current course record.
 Alice Milgo, Pennina Wanjiru and Grace Momanyi all continued the success for Kenya in the following years, while Lishan Dula became the first Asian athlete to finish in the top three with her second-place finish in 2015.
 Helen Davies became the first Briton to win in six years with a time of 2:42:40 in 2017, and he retained the win in 2018 with an improved time of 2:38:41.